Table of contents: [Hide] [Show]

 10. Appeals: After a conviction, the defendant has the right to appeal the verdict or sentence.
 An appeal is a request for a higher court to review the lower court’s decision.
 Appeals are often based on claims of legal error or insufficient evidence.

-Baca Juga : Criminal Lawyer Miami: Navigating the Legal System
+Baca Juga : Criminal Lawyer Phoenix: Your Guide to Legal Defense

 Key Legal Principles and Precedents